Updated, Nov. 7: T-Mobile says its nationwide 5G network launches on Dec. 6.

 What you'll pay for T-Mobile's 5G

 Back in February, T-Mobile said its 5G data plans wouldn't cost any more than current unlimited-data plans, and that turned out to be true.
-The Galaxy S10 5G costs a pretty penny on its own ($1,299), but you won't have to pay more for a 5G data plan.
+The Galaxy S10 5G costs a pretty penny on its own ($1,299), but T-Mobile doesn't charge extra for a 5G data plan.

-For context, a T-Mobile One unlimited-data plan costs you $70 a month, taxes and fees included, for one line.
-More impressively, T-Mobile said it intends to keep those prices in place for three years.
-And like its current plans for LTE, 5G plans will feature unlimited data.
+Instead, you simply get a T-Mobile Magenta plan, which costs $70 a month, taxes and fees included, for one line.
+More impressively, T-Mobile said it intends to keep those prices in place for three years as part of commitments it made to win approval for the Sprint merger.